Restaurant Stocks in Airport Locations: Do High‑Traffic Venues Create High‑Return Investments?

 Starbucks (SBUX) is a perfect example.
 Coffee is fast, portable, and in high demand during travel.
 Shake Shack (SHAK) also performs well because its menu is simple and its brand is popular with younger travelers.

 On the other hand, full‑service restaurants face challenges.
 They need more staff, more space, and more time per customer.
-This makes them harder to scale inside airports.
-Chains like Chili’s (owned by Brinker International, EAT) do operate in airports, but these units are often run by concessionaires, not the brand itself.
+This makes it harder for dine-in restaurants to scale inside airports.
+Chains like Chili’s (owned by Brinker International, EAT)) do operate in airports, but these units are often run by concessionaires, not the brand itself.

 Are Airport Locations More Resilient During Economic Downturns?